 “When the reviewers say this show is a big wank, they won’t be wrong,” she says at one point.
 She means it quite literally.

 Shock tactics and nudity are common tropes for her performances, but in this show she strips away any remaining sense of the demure and placative, interlacing singing, dancing, prop work and voice distortion with stream-of-consciousness-style rants.
 The woman behind the big stage persona, Emma Maye Gibson, becomes far less opaque.
 You could say that appearing on stage without her signature, humongous blonde matted wig and drag queen-like face paint (the latter to be added during the show via audience-interaction) is more exposing than the lewd-ity.

-So much of performance, art and entertainment alludes to sex and pleasure, and so much of that is catered to the male gaze.
+So much of art and entertainment alludes to sex and pleasure, and so much of that is packaged for the patriarchal gaze.
 In performing her own unfiltered pleasure, Betty reclaims her sexuality and her body for herself, and for all people who have had their bodies weaponised against them.
 This is an important development in the throughline of the show, in which she exhumes a personal journey with intimate partner violence and the hostile nature of the adversarial court system.

 This story takes on a new significance in the aftermath of the avalanche of social media vitriol hurled at Amber Heard throughout the highly publicised defamation suit with Johnny Depp.
 “A woman scorned” was the sexist label her ex-partner’s highly paid defence attorney hurled at her in the court.
 She takes this label and chews it up, her contempt for the court channelled into art.
 Through a series of performative rituals, she reclaims pleasure and joy as a pathway to catharsis, and parallels the personal with the political.